pytorch/serve/docs/default_handlers.md

 ## image_classifier

-* Description : Handles image classification models trained on imagenet dataset.
+* Description : Handles image classification models trained on the ImageNet dataset.
 * Input : RGB image
 * Output : Top 5 predictions and their respective probability of the image